Plastic pollution: Disease

 In 2023, plasticosis, a new disease caused solely by plastics, was discovered in seabirds.

 The birds identified as having the disease have scarred digestive tracts from ingesting plastic waste.
 "When birds ingest small pieces of plastic, they found, it inflames the digestive tract.
 Over time, the persistent inflammation causes tissues to become scarred and disfigured, affecting digestion, growth and survival."

-Reduction efforts
+Removal of plastic pollution

 Household items made of various types of plastic.